debghs/codsoft/README.md

 # codsoft
-this repo contains the cpp projects done during the programming internship at codsoft.
+This repo contains the cpp projects done during the programming internship at codsoft.